UML-Cyber-Security/CCDC_Practice_Infrastructure/Injects-Incidents-Infrastructure/Service-Possible-Injects/Kubernetes/inject01.md

 ## Expectations

-- A Deployment with Replicas set to atleast 2 for an apache or nginx image.
+- A Deployment with Replicas set to at least 2 for an apache or nginx image.
 - A Loadbalancer (probably metalLB) that has been properly set up so the webserver is accessible outside.
 - They should provide the IP to reach the website at.